 - Trauma Informed Care

-Motivational interviewing and group therapy are aimed at uncovering and elaborating the desire to recover as well as building trust in others so that this desire may be more effectively realized.
-More specifically, motivational interviewing is used to help an addict reveal the desire to change, and make this desire more real and tangible.
-Being able to confront and express this desire is the first step in being free from crystal meth addiction.
-Once that has been achieved, group therapy is used to create connection to others who are going, or have gone, through the same struggles.
-Connection is extremely important in successful recovery, as the isolationist attitude of most addict helps to keep them sick.
-Feeling a sense of community with others who are likewise trying to get well is a very powerful component in meth treatment and addiction recovery.
+Motivational interviewing and group therapy are aimed at uncovering the desire for recovery, as well as building trust in others so that this desire may be more effectively realized.
+Motivational interviewing is used to help someone reveal the desire to change, and to articulate this desire.
+Being able to confront and express this desire is the first step towards recovery.
+Once that has been achieved, group therapy can help someone make connections to others who are going, or have gone, through the same struggles.
+Feeling a sense of community with others who are also trying to heal is a very powerful component in recovery from meth addiction.

-CBT and DBT are therapeutic techniques which are basically used to examine the inner workings of the mind, and help to change unhealthy patterns.
+CBT and DBT are therapeutic techniques which are used to help change unhealthy patterns of thinking and behavior.
 CBT helps to take a look at the interplay between thoughts, feelings, and behaviors.
-These 3 mental aspects affect each other in deep and profound ways, and a better understanding of how this happens is crucial in changing unhealthy interactions.
-This is where DBT comes into play.
-Once the interaction is better understood, DBT helps give our clients some tools and practices with which to interrupt or change this dynamic.
-When used together, these 2 techniques are extremely powerful and help give our clients the most effective toolkit to achieve lasting sobriety.
+Once the interaction is better understood, DBT helps give our clients some tools and practices with which to interrupt or change unhealthy patterns of thinking and behavior.
+When used together these techniques are extremely powerful, and can help give our clients the most effective toolkit to achieve lasting sobriety.

-Trauma informed care is more of a general approach to treatment which pervades all that we do here at the Summit Wellness Group.
-Trauma is intimately linked to addiction in a wide variety of ways, and keeping this in mind when providing treatment is critical with regards to building trust and a sense of security for our clients.
-Unfortunately, many addicts suffer from some form of trauma either physical, emotional, or sexual at some point in their life.
-This could be prior to drug use, or as a direct result of addiction.
-With meth addiction, the abuse tends to be physical and sexual violence and there is a direct correlation to the rates of abuse and the rates of addiction, and this is first and foremost in our minds when approaching treatment.
-Everyone deserves to feel safe and cared for, and at the Summit Wellness Group, that is the first goal we aim to achieve with our clients.
+Trauma informed care is more of a general approach to treatment which pervades all that we do here at The Summit Wellness Group.
+Trauma is very common in those who struggle with an addiction, and keeping this in mind when providing treatment is critical when it comes to building trust and a sense of security for our clients.
+Everyone deserves to feel safe and secure, that is the first goal we aim to achieve with our clients.

 Psychiatric care is extremely important in meth addiction treatment.
-After acute meth withdrawal, there is typically a long period of depression, anxiety, and fatigue which takes time to recover from.
-This period can be shortened slightly with medication, and the experience of these symptoms can be made less painful.
-Both of these outcomes result in our clients having a better chance of successfully completing treatment, and beginning a new life free from crystal meth addiction.
-When treatment begins clients will meet with a psychiatrist to determine what their medication needs may be.
-Periodic psychiatrist appointments will continue throughout treatment to monitor the effectiveness of any medications, and adjust them if needed.
+After meth withdrawal, there can be lingering symptoms that take some time to dissipate.
+These symptoms can be reduced, and our clients state of mind can benefit from medications.
+When treatment begins, clients will meet with a psychiatrist to determine what their medication needs may be.
+Regular psychiatrist appointments will continue throughout treatment to monitor the effectiveness of any medications, and adjust them if needed.

 - GABA Agents (for paranoia and anxiety issues)